 In situations where a student is assessed at risk for suicide or has made a suicide attempt, the student's parent or guardian will be informed as soon as practicable by the principal, designee, or school counselor.
-If the student has exhibited any kind of suicidal behavior, the parent or guardian should be counseled on "means restriction," limiting the child's access to mechanisms for carrying out a suicide attempt.
+If the student has exhibited any kind of suicidal behavior, the counselor and student will create an initial safety plan to ensure student's safety.
+The parent or guardian should be counseled on "means restriction," limiting the child's access to mechanisms for carrying out a suicide attempt.
+A copy of the student's safety plan will be given to the student and available to the parent and/or guardian.
 Staff will also seek parental permission to communicate with outside mental health care providers regarding their child.

 Through discussion with the student, the principal, designee, school counselor will assess whether there is further risk of harm due to parent or guardian notification.
-If the principal, designee, or school counselor believes, in their professional capacity, that contacting the parent or guardian would endanger the heath or well-being of the student, they may delay such contact as appropriate, if contact is delayed, the reasons for the delay should be documented.
+If the principal, designee, or school counselor believes, in their professional capacity, that contacting the parent or guardian would endanger the health or well-being of the student, they may delay such contact as appropriate.